semoglou/ksil/README.md

 Since K-Sil computes silhouette scores for all points at each iteration to guide instance weighting, it incorporates several mechanisms to ensure scalability to large datasets without compromising clustering quality.
-It employs adaptive sampling strategies that align with the selected silhouette aggregation objective: when using the *Macro*-averaged Silhouette (the per-cluster average silhouette score), K-Sil samples uniformly within each cluster to ensure balanced representation, while for *Micro*-averaged (the overall average score across all data points), it applies uniform sampling over the entire dataset.
+It employs adaptive sampling strategies that align with the selected silhouette aggregation objective: when using the *Macro*-averaged Silhouette (the per-cluster average silhouette score), K-Sil samples uniformly within each cluster to ensure balanced representation, while for the *Micro*-averaged (the overall average score across all data points), it samples uniformly from the entire dataset.
+For further background on silhouette aggregation and appropriate sampling, see the [Revisiting Silhouette Aggregation](https://github.com/ipavlopoulos/revisiting-silhouette-aggregation) repository by I. Pavlopoulos.

 ## Installation